jacobfeldgoise/ThermalDrone/README.md

 ### 5.4 Raspberry Pi 3B for Image Processing

 The RPi Zero is an incredibly useful device for its size, but it is limited by its single-core processor and less-than-optimal processing power.
-A RPi 3 Model B will ultimately be worth the extra weight because it will be capable of taking sonar readings -- essential navigation input -- at far greater speeds.
+A RPi 3 Model B will ultimately be worth the extra weight because it will be capable of taking sonar readings -- essential input for navigation -- at far greater speeds.

 ## 6.0 Setup